Schedule your launch dates

 Choosing Your Launch Dates

-Most companies keep their stores open for between 5 and 10 calendar days.
+For On-Demand stores, administrators select both an opening date and a closing date.
+Most companies keep their stores open for between 5 and 10 calendar days, although stores can remain open for up to 15 calendar days.

 A shorter launch window often creates a greater sense of urgency and can encourage employees to place their orders sooner.
 Longer launch windows may be helpful for larger organizations, multiple office locations, or programs where employees may need additional time to participate.